astroumd/lmtoy/README.md

 ## Installation

-There are some expanded notes in [INSTALL.md](INSTALL.md), and also check out the Makefile for specific targets that simplify the install and updates.
+There are expanded notes in [INSTALL.md](INSTALL.md), and also check out the Makefile for specific targets that simplify the install and updates.
 Probably the most automated/simple way to install (if you have all the preconditions, most importantly the **cfitsio** and **netcdf** library) is:

       wget https://astroumd.github.io/lmtoy/install_lmtoy
       bash install_lmtoy

-if this worked, activate it in your shell:
+if this [worked](install_results.md), activate it in your shell:

       source lmtoy/lmtoy_start.sh

-Assuming you have the raw data in your $DATA_LMT tree, you can check that with
+Assuming you have the raw data in your $DATA_LMT tree, you can check an RSR benchmark with

       lmtinfo.py $DATA_LMT 33551